 “There’ll be additional opportunities for supporters and fans to get their hands on one of the limited edition signed and worn shirts.
 Further details will be announced nearer the time but will include a Ramsdens online auction, an in-branch raffle at Ramsdens Teesside stores and a Sportsmans Dinner event at the Riverside Stadium.
 Supporters will have the opportunity to purchase tickets for this event soon.”

 Maureen Thompson, Chief Executive at Teesside Hospice said: “This is the first time the charity has been donated sponsorship on a Football shirt, Ramsdens have given us a wonderful opportunity to raise awareness of our vital work in the local community.

-“We look after thousands of local people across Teesside each year and it’s important that people are given the choice of where they want to be looked after.
+“We look after thousands of local people across Teesside each year and people must be given the choice of where they want to be looked after.
 Support from businesses like Ramsdens and Middlesbrough FC ensures that we can continue this work.”

 Debbie Jones, Chief Executive at Butterwick Hospice said: “Football is a large part of every community and touches the lives of people of all ages, our Hospice services mirror that and having the opportunity to raise awareness of our Charity within the local community is vital to our work.

-Middlesbrough FC are also supporting the charities in a number of ways during February, particularly around the home game against Reading on February 10, when two children cared for by the Hospice’s will have the opportunity walk onto the Riverside pitch and present the official match ball to the referee.
+Middlesbrough FC is also supporting the charities in Several ways during February, particularly around the home game against Reading on February 10, when two children cared for by the Hospice’s will have the opportunity walk onto the Riverside pitch and present the official match ball to the referee.

 The night will begin with a Heineken drinks reception, followed by a delicious three-course meal, plus coffee and mints.